 Kulfi is typically a very dairy-heavy dessert that’s made with milk, condensed milk, milk powder… you get the point.
 Well my version is made with cashew milk and coconut milk and it’s just as creamy and just as tasty as traditional kulfi!
 It’s also loaded with nuts and flavored with cardamom and saffron.

-Can you even handle how good kulfi looks in that picture?
-And yes, that’s definitely a grapefruit spoon next to it.
+Yes, that’s definitely a grapefruit spoon next to my kulfi.
 I don’t think I’ve ever used that spoon to eat grapefruit, but kulfi?
 Absolutely.

 So if you’ve never had kulfi before, let me *officially* introduce you two.
 You’re about to fall in love and have a long and happy life together because let me tell you, kulfi will keep you happy.
 Kulfi is dependable.
 It won’t melt into a puddle and get all over the place like regular ice cream.
-Kulfi also happens to be rich and creamy… sounds dreamy, right?
+Kulfi is pretty good looking and oh it also happens to be rich and creamy… sounds dreamy, right?
 Yep.
 I’m basically obsessed.
 I’d marry kulfi if I could.

 How’s that for an introduction?
 For kulfi’s full biodata click here (just kidding… also, you probably only got that joke if you’re Indian…).